-- LAC
+- Children known to Social Care

 - Pupils eligible for FSM

 - Pupils with SEND

 - Certain ethnic groups

-The Headteacher/Executive Headteacher will consider avoiding excluding LAC, those with SEMH issues or pupils with an EHC plan.
+The Headteacher/Executive Headteacher will consider avoiding excluding Children known to Social Care, those with SEMH issues or pupils with an EHC plan.
 Where any member of staff has concerns about vulnerable pupil groups and their behaviour, they will report this to the Headteacher/Executive Headteacher, who will instigate a multi-agency assessment to determine whether the behavioural issues might be a result of educational, mental health or other needs and vulnerabilities.
+The full assessment procedures are outlined in the school's SEND Policy and Behaviour Policy.